piyushgarg-dev/review-app-api/README.md

 3. Install and set up Docker.

+   > ⚠️ `Windows Users` with PgAdmin installed need to stop service `postgresql` from running by manually locating it in services by typing services.msc in powershell to proceed further.

 4. Run Docker in the background.
 If you have an older version of Docker, use the following command to run the `docker-compose.yml` file in detached mode:

    ```shell